 - Client checks all previous functions and advantages are still available

-- Results are entered in our overall vetting information for this software
+- Results are entered into our overall vetting information for this software

-- A new server is set up with the copy of the current environment for UAT.
-The physical software upgrade is performed in this UAT test environment
+- A new server is set up with this copy of the current environment for UAT.
+Physical software upgrade is performed in the UAT test environment

-- Icons are created for the LOADSPRING CLOUD PLATFORM interface and users from the client’s organization are granted access
+- Icons are created for SpringBoard interface, and users from client’s organization are granted access

-- Client performance testing is done again for the new version in this environment
+- Client performance testing done again for the new version in this environment

-- Production cutover (steps 4-7 are repeated, but this time for the client’s real production environment.)
+- Production cutover (steps 4-7 repeated, but this time for the client’s real production environment.)

-With this process, we can ensure all our T’s are crossed, and our I’s are dotted.
+With this process, we can ensure all of our T’s are crossed and I’s are dotted.

-So, while our goal is for all our clients to get what they want and to gratify requests for upgrades, a little patience while new versions are checked correctly can give you an excellent return in quality, security, and productivity afterwards.
+So while we want all our clients to have what they want and gratify requests for upgrades, a little patience while new versions are checked correctly can give you an excellent return in quality and productivity afterwards.